Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Constant Number of Pieces

-Thus, the boundary of $Q$ between $e_{QP}$ and $q$ is not a line segment, so $f(Q)$ must cross $\ell$, and the endpoint $q'$ of $e_Q$ in this section is a vertex of $Q$ with internal angle greater than $\pi$; see \figurename~\ref{fig:convexang}.
-By the same argument as in the preceding paragraph, $\mu(q')$ must be in $f(Q^*)$, and if it were a vertex, we would have the same contradiction as before.
+Thus, the boundary of $Q$ between $e_{PQ}$ and $q$ is not a line segment, so $f(Q)$ must cross $\ell$, and the endpoint $q'$ of $e_Q$ in this section is a vertex of $Q$ with internal angle greater than $\pi$; see \figurename~\ref{fig:convexang}.
+By the same argument as we applied to $q$ in the preceding paragraph, $\mu(q')$ must be in $f(Q^*)$, and if it were a vertex, we would have the same contradiction as with $q$ before.
 However this time $\mu(q')$ need not be a vertex of $f(Q^*)$ because $f(Q^*)$ may extend past $\mu(q')$, with $Q^*$ connecting to another piece on the other side of $e_\ell$.
 However, the connection between these pieces will construct an edge that is the same length as an edge in either $Q$ or a leaf connected to $Q$, and we have arrived at our final contradiction.
-So if $P$ is not line symmetric, $\mu(P)$ is itself a piece of the SAP congruent to $P$.
+So if $P$ is not line symmetric, $\mu(P)$ is itself a piece of the SAP congruent to $P$, contradicting the minimality of $\puz$. \end{proof}

-Thus, our SAP has a leaf that is either a line symmetric piece, symmetric about the line of symmetry, and/or exists in a pair of two leaf pieces that are congruent and symmetric about the line of symmetry.
-If we remove such an identified leaf piece or pair from the SAP, what remains is a SAP with fewer pieces also admitting a symmetric assembly.
-Further, removing pieces cannot make the new SAP belong to one of the cases that the original SAP did not before.
-Repeatedly removing pieces using this process identifies every piece as either symmetric, or uniquely paired with a piece congruent to it, contradicting exclusion from Case~3. \end{proof}

-Since every symmetric assembly can be classified as one of these cases, we can check for each case to decide if the SAP has a symmetric assembly.
+Because every symmetric assembly can be classified as one of these cases, we can check for each case to decide whether the SAP has a symmetric assembly.
 Given a SAP that does not satisfy Case~1 or Case~2, by Lemma~\ref{lem:cases} it must satisfy Case~3 if it has a symmetric assembly.
 However, satisfying Case~3 is not sufficient to ensure a symmetric assembly.
-For example, two congruent regular polygons with many sides and a single regular star with many spikes cannot by themselves form a symmetric assembly though they satisfy Case~3 because no pair of edges can be joined without making the pieces overlap.
+For example, two congruent regular polygons with many sides and a single regular star with many spikes cannot by themselves form a symmetric assembly, though they satisfy Case~3, because no pair of edges can be joined without making the pieces overlap (for example, the Case 3 example from Figure~10, exchanging to the triangular pieces for large regular hexagons).
 Thus given a SAP in Case~3, we must search the configuration space of possible connected arrangements of the pieces for an arrangement that forms a simple polygon.